 In addition to production taxes, gross receipts tax is imposed on coal produced and sold within the State.
-During 2012, 63.1 percent of all coal produced in the State was supplied to electric power plants in New Mexico.
-93.1 percent of all coal produced in New Mexico is subject to gross receipts tax.
-The combined state and local tax rate for Fiscal Year 2013 is 6.431 percent of taxable gross receipts.
+During 2012, the most recent year for which data is available, 63.1 percent of all coal produced in the State was supplied to electric power plants in New Mexico.
+94.7 percent of all coal produced in New Mexico is subject to gross receipts tax.
+The combined state and local tax rate for Fiscal Year 2014 is 6.483 percent of taxable gross receipts.